Ziglr/SS/README.md

-# SS
+# SSEncrypt.module
-Shadowsocks Module for Surge
+A ahadowsocks module for Surge